Nodle’s mission is to build the largest decentralized network on earth to connect the next trillion things.

 Network growth sustained by the Nodle token to attract more users of the Nodle Networking Stack through the Nodle Cash App and the Nodle SDK.

-Demand for network services initiated by Nodle’s own offerings; e.g. the Nodle M1 Social Distancing Wearable, the Smart Asset API, and security certificates, along with any services built by Network Developers on top of the Nodle Chain and Platform.
+Demand for network services initiated by Nodle’s own offerings; e.g. the Smart Asset API, and security certificates, along with any services built by developers on top of the Nodle Network.

 The Nodle Network defensibility will be driven by the core functionality of this complete platform and its network effects.

 Nodle: Operating private company, inventor of the Nodle Network, and first Contributor, Developer, and Infrastructure Partner.

 IoT Devices & Data Sources: IoT Devices or Targets are any devices that can be connected to the Nodle Network through the resources available on the Contributors.
 Typically, IoT devices would embed a simple BLE chipset.